 - Lost wages

 - Pain and suffering

 - Emotional distress

 - Punitive damages (when applicable)

-Contact us at The Cagle Law Firm today to discuss the potential value of your claim.
+Contact us at The Cagle Law Firm today to discuss the potential value of your injury claim.

 Texting While Driving Accident Claims & Legal Process

-If you were injured because another person was texting or on their phone, while driving, contact a car accident lawyer at The Cagle Law Firm right away.
-We will begin an independent investigation of the crash right away.
-Through this investigation, we will determine fault and gather the evidence necessary to establish liability.
-Evidence that the other driver was on their phone at the time can be used to prove they were negligent.
-This evidence would be particularly strong if the other driver was using their phone in violation of Illinois or Missouri law.
+If you were injured because another person was texting or on their phone while driving, contact a St. Louis distracted driving lawyer at The Cagle Law Firm right away.
+We will begin an investigation of the crash right away.
+Through this investigation, we gather the evidence to establish what happened.
+Evidence that the other driver was on their phone at the time can be used to show they were negligent.

-Following an investigation and determination of liability, we will demand compensation from the at-fault driver’s insurance company.
-We may then move into negotiations for a fair settlement.
+Following an investigation, our attorneys make a “demand” to the at-fault driver’s insurance company.
+A demand is an explanation of the facts and demand for payment.
+Based upon the insurance carrier’s response, our legal process moves forward.
+A petition for a lawsuit is generally filed upon the expiration of a demand.
+At any point in the process, an insurance carrier may make offers, and it is possible that parties can come to an agreement.
 Whether we can come to an agreement with the insurer depends on a number of factors, including the value of your damages, the at-fault driver’s policy limit, and whether the insurer treats you fairly.